translate/terminator/docs/tbx_conformance.rst

   * **Link type:** the `<xref>` tag has an attribute named `"type"` that defines the link type.
 This attribute can have the values `"xGraphic"` if it is an image, `"externalCrossReference"` if it is a link to an external resource (for example a link to Wikipedia).
-It can have other values, but for now they are considered not important.
+Another used value is `"xSource"` but not for this kind of links to external references, but for pointing at the source for another data, e.g. a definition.

   * **Link address:** the `<xref>` tag has an attribute named `"target"` which holds the link address.